Swiss bank UBS to allow most staff to adopt hybrid working

-ZURICH, June 28 (Reuters) - UBS Group (UBSG.S) will allow most staff to mix remote working with time spent in the office, Switzerland's biggest bank said on Monday, taking a more relaxed approach than some of its Wall Street rivals.
+ZURICH (Reuters) - UBS Group will allow most staff to mix remote working with time spent in the office, Switzerland’s biggest bank said on Monday, taking a more relaxed approach than some of its Wall Street rivals.

 “We are committed to offering our employees the flexibility for hybrid working where role, tasks and location allow,” UBS said.
 “Hybrid work options will be introduced on a country-by-country basis, with timing dependent on the local pandemic situation.”